victor-pena/victor/_posts/2024-01-16-green-spaces-politics.md

 - Public-Private Partnerships: Leveraging partnerships with private entities to invest in green infrastructure.

--Innovative Urban Planning: Adopting urban planning strategies that integrate green spaces into housing and community design.
+- Innovative Urban Planning: Adopting urban planning strategies that integrate green spaces into housing and community design.

 - Education and Awareness: Raising awareness about the benefits of urban green spaces and how to sustainably maintain them.